 My research interests lie in wetland ecology, invasive species, and plant-microbial interactions.
-Specifically, I explore new and innovative strategies for managing invasive plants that use molecular biology, community ecology, and plant-soil interactions as a foundation.
-These management strategies are all focused on adding new tools to complement conventional methods to combat invasive species.
+Specifically, I explore new and innovative restoration and invasive species management strategies that use molecular biology, community ecology, and plant-soil interactions as a foundation.
+My research is focused on adding new tools to complement conventional restoration strategies.

-Intervention of microbial symbiosis.
-Microbes are everywhere.
-In humans, they are vastly important to health and bodily function.
-Likewise, bacteria and fungi play hugely important roles in nutrient availability in soils, nutrient acquisition by plants, and plant tolerances to extreme conditions.
-Many of these microbial interactions could make invasive plants more competitive and aggressive.
-Therefore, management approaches that target microbial interactions could decrease the expansion of invasive species.
+-Microbial interactions could make invasive plants more competitive and aggressive.
+Therefore, management approaches that target microbial interactions could decrease the expansion and aggressiveness of invasive species.
 We are working on developing such management tools by testing the impacts of disruption in microbial symbiosis on invasive plant health, nutrient acquisition, and expansion.

 Professional Experience